ContextLeak: Auditing Leakage in Private In-Context Learning Methods: : Privacy Auditing of In-Context Learning

-\textbf{Crafting User Queries} Detecting these canaries requires crafting a user-query that prompts the model to identify the presence of the canary in the context.
-The current canary that's inserted into the training data will look like the following: {Input: canary text, label: canary label}, where "Input" and "label" is replaced with the input and label of the respective dataset task.
-We introduce three strategies to achieve this: \begin{enumerate}[left=0pt, topsep=0pt, itemsep=0pt, parsep=0pt] \item \textit{Input-Output} For the input-output method, we follow the observation that LLMs memorize input-output mappings seen in context \cite{lyu2023ziclzeroshotincontextlearning}.
-We thus prompt the LLM with the canary input and ask the model to give the corresponding canary output. \item \textit{If-Then explicitly with canary} The If-then strategy utilizes an LLM's linguistic capabilities to reveal information about the canary.
-We ask if the LLM has seen the exact canary sequence in context, and if the LLM has, the model is then asked to provide a specific output, or to otherwise give a different output.
-The specific output is dependent on the task - for tasks that have a constrained output space like classification, we ask the model to output a rare class when the canary is present, and to otherwise output a more frequent class.
-For generation, we ask the model to output the canary string itself and to otherwise output a different string. \item \textit{If-Then without the canary} This method is similar to the if-then setup previously described, although instead of explicitly stating the canary, we ask the model to generally observe if it has seen an occurrence of a canary-like string depending on the canary used, such as an "incongruous string".
-This type of attack studies the case where the attacker wants to extract sensitive information but does not have access. \end{enumerate}
+Canary detection requires crafting a user query template $Q$ that prompts the model to identify the presence of the canary in the system prompt and output $y_c$ or $y_{\bar{c}}$.
+Designing $Q$ is a novel process that is unique to the ICL setting compared to auditing of private training.
+Given a canary $c$, we fill $Q$ with the corresponding input and output fields of the canary example to obtain $Q(c)$, which the auditor issues to $M$.
+We thus propose three templates: \begin{enumerate}[left=0pt, topsep=2pt, itemsep=2pt, parsep=0pt] \item \textit{Input-Output:} We follow the observation that LLMs memorize input-output mappings seen in context \citep{lyu2023ziclzeroshotincontextlearning}, thus, we prompt the LLM with the input $x_c$ and ask the model to give the corresponding label $y_c$.
+The example template used is ``Task Input: $x_c$, task output:'', where the model is expected to fill in the rest. \item \textit{If-Then explicitly with canary:} We utilize the LLM's linguistic capabilities and ask if the LLM has seen the exact canary sequence in context.
+If it has, the model is asked to provide a specific output associated with the canary input or to otherwise give a different output.
+For instance, \textit{``If $x_c$ is present in the system prompt, output $y_c$, otherwise output $y_{\bar{c}}$''}, where $y_{\bar{c}}$ is an arbitrary string unrelated to $y_c$. \item \textit{If-Then without the canary:} Similar to the If-Then setup, but instead of explicitly stating the canary, we ask the model to generally observe if it has seen an occurrence of a canary-like string, depending on the canary used, such as an ``incongruous string''.
+This attack examines the scenario where the attacker aims to extract sensitive information but lacks knowledge of the training data structure's details.
+For example: ``If the incongruous string is present in the system prompt, output the incongruous string; otherwise, output $y_{\bar{c}}$'', where $y_{\bar{c}}$ is an arbitrary string unrelated to $y_c$. \end{enumerate}

-Examples of the user queries used in our auditing experiments can be seen in section \ref{appendix:canaries_and_user_queries}.
-In the following section, we explore which attack strategy (canary and user-query pair) is the most effective, and we use this attack for the remainder of our experiments.